dokku/dokku/docs/development/plugin-triggers.md

 ### `pre-deploy`

-- Description: Allows the running of code before the application's processes are scaled up and after the docker images are prepared.
+- Description: Allows the running of code before the app's processes are scaled up and after the docker images are prepared.
 - Invoked by: `dokku deploy`
 - Arguments: `$APP $IMAGE_TAG`
 - Example: